iodepo/odis-arch/_sources/gettingStarted.md

 ### Frequency of change

-Add the `<changefreq>` metadata for each sitemap record, on how often you expect records in your sitemap to change - this will tell systems like ODIS how often to reindex your holdings.
+Add the `<changefreq>` metadata for each sitemap record, for how often you expect records in your sitemap to change - this will tell systems like ODIS how often to reindex your holdings.
 Possible values are: `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly`, `never`.
 Here is a snippet from a sitemap: